 The small town of Geiranger sits at the end of the Geirangerfjord, where the Geirangelva river empties into the Fjord.
 Although the town is small, there is plenty to do on a day trip.

 Visitors will enjoy the small shopping area.
 With traditional shops, cafés, and a bakery, you’ll get a lovely taste of Norway.
-For those that enjoy a little exercise, the Waterfall Walk takes visitors up 300+ steps and offers beautiful views of the Fjord.
+For those who enjoy a little exercise, the Waterfall Walk takes visitors up 300+ steps and offers beautiful views of the Fjord.

 To experience even more spectacular views head to the Geiranger Skywalk.
 Situated 1500m above sea-level, the mountain air will invigorate you as you take in the scenery.